 The Helix Staircase of the Loretto Chapel

-The inside decor is plain but beautiful, a look that you’d expect from a chapel of this size and location.
+The inside decor is plain but beautiful, a look you’d expect from a chapel of this size and location.
 But it has one striking feature that attracts architects, artists, designers and tourists alike.
 It is The Helix Staircase, a spiral staircase of some beauty.
 The nuns named it the “Miraculous Stairs.”
 Called such by the way of its engineering and construction.

-The nuns prayed to Joseph for his help: Joseph a humble carpenter, a hardworking man who married the Virgin Mary, known to Catholics as Saint Joseph.
+The nuns prayed to Joseph for his help: Joseph, a humble carpenter, a hardworking man who married the Virgin Mary, known to Catholics as Saint Joseph.
 Looked upon as the patron saint of carpenters and hard workers alike.